 Allow Dr. Olson to assist you in choosing the size, shape, and material of your breast implants.
-Women from Chandler, Mesa, and Tempe, AZ and throughout the East Valley may request a consultation online with Dr. Olson, or call our cosmetic surgery office in Paradise Valley at (480) 423-1973 or in Gilbert at (480) 466-7355.
+Women from Chandler, Mesa, and Tempe, AZ, and throughout the East Valley may request a consultation online with Dr. Olson, or call our cosmetic surgery office in Gilbert at

-Many of Dr. Olson’s patients interested in breast augmentation have carefully considered the size of breast implants they want before meeting with him.
+Women considering breast augmentation have a variety of choices when it comes to breast implants.
+Many of Dr. Olson’s patients have carefully considered the size of breast implants they want before meeting with him.
 That is an important decision, but it is only one of several choices patients need to make.
 Other factors include filler material, shape, and texture.
 Implants also come in different profiles, which is essentially a measure of how far they project from the body.

 Meet Dr. Josh Olson